frederic-perez/AmE-dictionary/data/dictionary.md

 __lollygag__ _vi_ :three: _informal_ To waste time by puttering aimlessly; dawdle.
 To fool around and waste time. _Syn_ dawdle _Stop lollygagging and get to work._ _The player was kicked off the team for lollygagging during practice._
 __London__ _n_ :mega: /ˈlʌndən/
 __lone wolf__ _n_ _They are lone wolf attacks._
-__lonely-hearts__ _adj_ Of or for people seeking counseling or companionship to bring love or romance into their lives.
+__lonely hearts__ _adj_ :dart::two: (often capitals) Of or for people seeking counseling or companionship to bring love or romance into their lives.
+Of or for people who wish to meet a congenial companion or marriage partner: _a lonely hearts advertisement._
 __loner__ _n_ :two: Someone who likes being alone.
 __long haul__ _n_ _She’s in for the long haul._
 __long shot__